MohitShishodia/StudyNotion/README.md

 ## Introduction

-Learnify aims to provide a seamless and interactive learning experience for students, making education more accessible and engaging.
+Study Notion aims to provide a seamless and interactive learning experience for students, making education more accessible and engaging.
 Additionally, the platform serves as a platform for instructors to showcase their expertise and connect with learners across the globe.

 In the following sections, we will cover the technical details of the platform, including the system architecture, API design, installation, usage instructions, and potential future enhancements.